 - Closures at different times of day, eg including lunchtime rather than late evening, might work better on some streets.

-- Timed closures need to permit access for disabled people, eg exemptions for blue badge holders who are taxi passengers
+- Timed closures need to permit access for Disabled people, eg exemptions for blue badge holders who are taxi passengers

 - Consider permanently closing certain streets to traffic where appropriate, such as on Great Chapel Street, where safe space is needed for Crossrail passengers.

-- Footways widened and public space reclaimed from roads and parking where possible, eg in Soho’s two squares, while retaining some parking as needed.
+- Footways widened and public space reclaimed from roads and parking where possible, eg in Soho’s two squares, while retaining parking as needed.

 5. Reduce the size and number of large vehicles moving around Soho